 Government is about giving people the opportunity to claim their dignity and work towards a brighter future all across this country, and especially right here in Ohio.
-I will never stop working to make this future a reality, and I am honored to fight alongside you as we march towards tomorrow.
+I will never stop working to make this future a reality, and I am honored to stand with you as we work together for a better tomorrow.

 I am a proud, lifelong Ohioan.
 I grew up here, raised a family, taught public school for 35 years and led my local union.
 I have a deep love and respect for this state and the people in it – and I know, after a lifetime of facing the same struggles as the people of this district, that I am ready to represent you in Congress.

 My father was an elementary school principal and my mother was a homemaker.
 I hated school as a child, but that experience drove me to want to become a teacher for all the kids who struggle in the classroom.
 And my commitment to ensuring that all children receive the education they deserve — no matter their personal challenges — will continue when I am in Congress.